-We identified that mercury containing materials at the plants may include paint, pressure switches, thermostats, thermometers, fluorescent light bulbs, and floats.
+It was identified that mercury containing materials at the plants may include paint, pressure switches, thermostats, thermometers, fluorescent light bulbs, and floats.
 Plants had an inventory of all pressure switches, thermostats, thermometers, and floats that contained mercury at their sites.
-There was no tracking of mercury in paint, but was tested for mercury prior to any disturbance.
+There was no tracking of mercury in paint, but was tested prior to any disturbance similar to lead.
 Standard policy at the plants was to handle mercury-containing materials other than paint as universal waste.

 Plant employees were unlikely to disturb mercury containing materials in any significant manner.
 Paint was tested for mercury content prior to disturbance and if paint contained mercury it was handled by an outside contractor.
 Mercury containing devices such as bulbs and switches do not represent a potential exposure during normal handling.
-It was reported that in the event a mercury containing device was broken the area would be barricaded, an outside cleanup contractor was engaged and air monitoring for mercury vapors would occur.
+It was reported that in the event a mercury containing device was broken the area would be barricaded, an outside cleanup contractor engaged, and air monitoring for mercury vapors would be initiated.

-OSHA regulates mercury exposure in the workplace in general industry under 29CFR1910.1000 Table Z2.
-In the mercury standard OSHA has established a PEL of 0.01 mg/m3.
+OSHA regulates mercury exposure in the workplace in general industry under 29 CFR1910.1000 Table Z2.
+In the Z2 Table OSHA has established a PEL of 0.01 mg/m3 for mercury.
 The standard requires that an initial exposure determination be performed for any activity with potential exposure to mercury to determine if exposures exceed the PEL (OSHA 2006).
 Based on the activities currently performed by personnel there was no reason to believe that employees would be exposed to mercury above the PEL.